thosgood/thosgood.github.io/_posts/2019-07-14-cauchy-completion-and-profunctors.md

 This is now not so much of a surprising condition, since we've already seen that this left-adjoint condition is what ensures that profunctors are actually functors!

+What happens then, we may well ask, if we don't ask for this condition?
+We recover the idea of a **Mealy morphism**.[^6]

 ## References

 - \[BD86\] [F. Borceux and D. Dejean.
 "Cauchy completion in category theory".
 Cahiers de Topologie et Géométrie Différentielle Catégoriques, Volume 27 (1986) no. 2, pp. 133-146.](http://www.numdam.org/article/CTGDC_1986__27_2_133_0.pdf)